-- Number value should be in the ones place. - Each player should either perform an addition or multiplication problem each turn. - Time: (show the students each corresponding page in their notebooks) - Each student will have 5 min. to imagine ideas in their notebooks. - o Teams will then collaborate for 5 min. to develop a plan. - Once the plan has been approved by the teacher, teams will have 15 min. to create their designs.
-Any changes to the designs should be reflected in the plan. - o Teams will switch board games to play and test the designs. - Teams will then return the boards and have 10 min. to improve their designs. - o Teams will switch board games again to play and test the improved designs. - Materials: Show the students how to use their grade-appropriate materials.
-Explain to the students that they will receive a sample of materials to use during their imagining and planning time to experiment with. - Each team will receive 4 objects (for game pieces), I ruler (with centimeters), 40 index cards, 2 dice, and 4 8 1⁄2" x II" copy papers. - Show students how they can combine the papers to form a larger game board. - Demonstrate how to use the ruler to measure and draw the game board. - Tell students that one sheet should explain the rules of the game and the other can be used for scrap paper for addition and multiplication.
+- Number value should be in the ones place. - Each player has to perform a mathematical problem each turn. - Time: (show the students each corresponding page in their notebooks) - Each student will have 5 min. to imagine ideas in their notebooks. - Teams will then collaborate for 5 min. to develop a plan. - Once the plan has been approved by the teacher, teams will have 15 min. to create their designs.
+Any changes to the designs should be reflected in the plan. - Teams will switch board games to play and test the designs. - Teams will then return the boards and have 10 min. to improve their designs. - Teams will switch board games again to play and test the improved designs. - Materials: Show the students how to use their grade-appropriate materials.
+Explain to the students that they will receive a sample of materials to use during their imagining and planning time to experiment with.

+Each team will receive 4 objects (for game pieces), I ruler (with inches), 40 index cards, and 3 8 1⁄2" x II" copy papers.

+- Show students how they can combine the papers to form a larger game board. - Demonstrate how to use the ruler to measure and draw the game board. - Tell students that one sheet should explain the rules of the game.